bfxdev/OBS/Scripting-Tutorial-Source-Shake.md

 - **`script_properties()`** to build the GUI using functions such as [`obs_properties_add_text(props, name, description, type)`](https://obsproject.com/docs/reference-properties.html#c.obs_properties_add_text), where `props` is the properties object, `name` the name of the related user setting parameter, `description` an HTML short description of the parameter and `type` the type of text entry field (here classical single line string)
 - **`script_update(settings)`** to transfer the modified values of data settings parameters to the relevant variables using functions such as [`obs_data_get_string(settings, name)`](https://obsproject.com/docs/reference-settings.html#c.obs_data_get_string) to retrieve values from the data settings object

-By convention, the same names can be used for global variables and for the data settings parameters.
-Properties GUI elements will use the name to update the values of the related data settings parameters in place, no need for additional update.
-Many things happen under the hood, including the persistent storage.
+As a kind of convention in this tutorial, the same names are used for global variables and for the related data settings parameters.
+The property objects take care of updating the values of the data settings if changed by the user, and the values are stored persistently without additional effort.
+The code is straightforward, in Python:

-One difficulty here is the slight difference between GUI-related properties and data settings.
-For instance, a decimal number is named `double` in data settings while the GUI element is a `float_slider` (with a min, max and step to guide the user).
-A `string` in data settings is edited with a `text` property on the GUI.

-Add the functions and redefine `script_update` as following, in Python:

-:boom: code to be adapted again

 ``` Python
 # Called to set default values of data settings